Bank of America Travel Rewards Credit Card Review 2022

 Cardholders in search of trip cancellation insurance will have to look elsewhere, however, as the doesn’t offer it.

 If trip cancellation insurance and other perks are high on a consumer’s needs list, they may want to consider the Bank of America Premium Rewards® card.
 This card has trip cancellation or interruption insurance, as well as insurance covering delayed or lost bags, emergency transport and evacuation, and reimbursement if the trip purchased on the card is delayed.
 Premium Rewards also offers purchase protection and extended warranties.

 Cardholders have an extensive network of ATMs and a national bank franchise available behind the Travel Rewards card.

 Good To Know

-Points on the Bank of America Travel Rewards card can be redeemed for a direct cash payment.
+Points on the can be redeemed for a direct cash payment.
 The issuer makes the payment either by check or direct deposit into a bank account.
-The redemption rate is $.006/point, meaning once the minimum balance of 2,500 points is reached, the cardholder can redeem a cash payment of $15.
+The redemption rate is $0.006 per point, meaning once the minimum balance of 2,500 points is reached, the cardholder can redeem a cash payment of $15.

 Comparable Travel Cards